-The ‘build muscle, lose fat’ debate has been under scrutiny for decades, but here’s the good news: there has just been a new scientific development in the world of diet and exercise physiology.
+The ‘how to build muscle and lose fat’ debate has been under scrutiny for decades, but here’s the good news: there’s been scientific development in the world of diet and exercise physiology.

 Scientists have discovered that it’s possible to achieve both muscle gain and fat loss at the same time, and quickly, too.